 An increase in the number of authorized Directors.
 (BD 96/10/3)

+Recall of a Director or Officer by the Electorate.
 (BD Nov/2016/ )

 B. Rules for Vacancies

 Resignation.
 A Director or Officer may resign by giving written notice to the President, the Vice President for Finance or the Executive Officer Committee.
 Such resignation will be effective when received unless it specifies a later effective date, in which case it shall take effect as of such later date.